 The report should describe any pathological changes that are present and their cause, if appropriate.
 The cause of any infective pathology is pursued as far as possible by appropriate staining, bearing in mind that microbiological examination is generally more sensitive than histopathology as a means of identifying the organism(s) responsible.
-Cysts are classified according to current terminology.21 If there is a pulmonary nodule, as per British Thoracic Society guidelines, this may be solid or sub-solid (part solid or pure ground glass nodule) on radiology.22 Histologically, this could be a neoplastic or non-neoplastic entity such as a granuloma, adenoma, primary or secondary malignancy, hamartoma, parasitic cyst, lymph node, silicotic nodule, rheumatoid nodule, meningothelial nodule, inflammatory myofibroblastic tumour, pneumocytoma, vascular tumour, lymphoma, perivascular epithelioid cell neoplasm, pneumoconiotic nodule, neural neoplasm or amyloid nodule.
-Appropriate special stains and immunohistochemical and molecular tests are advised as required.
-A separate nodule MDT could potentially reduce the workload of the lung cancer MDT.
+Cysts are classified according to current terminology.29 If there is a pulmonary nodule, as per British Thoracic Society guidelines, this may be solid or sub-solid (part solid or pure ground glass nodule) on radiology.30 Histologically, this could be a neoplastic or non-neoplastic entity.